Japanese submarine I-19

 I-19 was a Japanese Type B1 submarine which damaged and destroyed several enemy ships during World War II while serving in the Imperial Japanese Navy.
 During the Guadalcanal Campaign, with a single torpedo salvo, the submarine sank the aircraft carrier USS Wasp and the destroyer USS O'Brien and damaged the battleship USS North Carolina.

 Service history

 Attacks off California

 I-19 attacked the SS H.M.
 Storey as she was bringing oil to Los Angeles on 22 December 1941, chasing the ship for an hour.
 Two miles off Point Arguello California, 55 miles north of Santa Barbara, the captain of I-19, Narahara, fired three torpedoes at H.M.
 Storey.
 All missed.
 A US Navy plane saw the sub and dropped depth charges.
 The sub was forced to dive and end the attack.
+Her single biggest success in this time period came when she torpedoed the cargo ship SS Absaroka, forcing the ship to beach herself (she was eventually repaired and put back into service).

 Operation K

 On 23 February 1942, I-19's Yokosuka E14Y (Glen) floatplane made a night reconnaissance over Pearl Harbor, Hawaii in preparation for Operation K, the second attack on Pearl Harbor by the Imperial Japanese Navy.
 On 4 March, she arrived at the French Frigate Shoals to serve as a radio beacon for the Kawanishi H8K (Emily) flying boats that were to attack Pearl Harbor.
 I-19 did not otherwise participate in the attack, which was carried out by two of the planned five H8Ks.
 No damages were inflicted by either H8K due to weather obscuring the target.